Sally J. Han

 2021: and I will wear you in my heart of heart, the FLAG Art Foundation, New York, NY

-2021: The Loney Ones, curated by Kateylyn Eichwald, Fortnight Institute, NY
+2021: The Lonely Ones, curated by Katelyn Eichwald, Fortnight Institute, New York, NY

-2021: Hunters in the Snow, curated by Fortnight Institute, 303 Gallery, NY
+2021: Hunters in the Snow, curated by Fortnight Institute, 303 Gallery, New York, NY

-2019: Spaced Out , Two person exxhibition with Henry Chang, YUI Gallery, curated by Qiaoyi Shi, NYC
+2019: Spaced Out , Two-person exhibition with Henry Chang, YUI Gallery, curated by Qiaoyi Shi, New York, NY

 2019: New York Academy of Art Alumni: Summer Exhibition Online Exhibition, curated by Mariano Cinat, Organized by SHIM Art Network

-2019: MFA Thesis Exhibition, Wilkinson Gallery, NY, NY
+2019: MFA Thesis Exhibition, Wilkinson Gallery, New York, NY

 2018: New York Academy Annual Summer Exhibition, curated by Brent Beamon, Nicole Berry Matthew Flowers, Alice Gray Stites, Ambre Kelly and Richard Vine, Flowers Gallery, New York, NY

-2018: Fun House, curated by Danijela Purssey and Istvan Banyai, Barrett Art Center, Poughkeepsie, NY
+2018: Fun House, curated by Danijela Purssey & Istvan Banyai, Barrett Art Center, Poughkeepsie, New York, NY

 PRIZES, AWARDS AND RECOGNITIONS